 Social Science (SSCU)

-As the foundational course for the Integrated Social Sciences major, SSCU 300 introduces students to a variety of concepts including transliteracy, the ability to communicate in a variety of cultural and professional settings.
+As the foundational course for the Spatial Social Sciences major, SSCU 300 introduces students to a variety of concepts including transliteracy, the ability to communicate in a variety of cultural and professional settings.
 Students will learn the value of interdisciplinary approaches, importance of transliteracy including data literacy, spatial literacy, environmental literacy, technological literacy, and cultural literacy.
 Also, students will study the overarching connection between research, solid data analysis and policy creation.
 Online only.
 3 credits.

 SSCU 303 Social Scientific Perspectives on Media and Culture